codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ## Prerequisites

 - **Customized auth flow settings**
   If you haven't already done so, customize Link on the <a href="https://app.codat.io/settings/link-settings" target="_blank">**Link settings**</a> page in the Codat Portal.
 For example, add UI copy, set file upload options, choose to make steps optional, or disable steps.
-You can also do this using Link's [advanced options](/auth-flow/authorize-embedded-link#advanced-options).
+You can also do this using the SDK's [advanced options](/auth-flow/authorize-embedded-link#advanced-options).
 - **Your application**
   You'll need a JavaScript application to render the component in (e.g. React, Angular).
 It should take care of creating companies programmatically and retrieving the `companyId` of any company you want to authorize.